VeryProfessional/DDRData/index.md

 Easy	10-20,	0

-Interpretation: Songs that feature many BPM changes are usually victim to DDR's balancing.
+Interpretation: Songs that feature many BPM changes are usually victim to Konami's balancing.
 Since there are many BPM changes, every other aspect becomes simplified.
 BPM changes are similar to stops in that they are easy to predict and work around, but it is a little harder.
 BPM changes could throw off a player's sight of the arrows, since they could dip above or below the player's reading speed.
 Overall, it is still not too much of an issue, which is why songs with the most BPM changes seem to be easier.
 Both the hard and easy section also include 0, since over half of the data includes 0 BPM changes.

 **Year of Origin**

 Hard	2020,	2019

 Easy	2016,	2006

 Interpretation: In 2016, DDR A was released, the first North American DDR release in six years.
 Because of this, it makes sense Konami would release easier songs to get players back in the groove.
-The other dates make sense because more time since release = more time to practice.
+The other dates make sense because more time since release means more time to practice.

 **CPS**